ntmbayfield/g88-lecture-docs/Database/PostgreSQL/indexes&joins.slides.md

 ---

 What types of joins are these.
-What kind of data would it return.
+What kind of data would it return?
 How would you explain it in plain English?

 ```